microsoftgraph/microsoft-graph-docs-contrib/concepts/best-practices-graph-permission.md

 ## Microsoft 365 certification for Teams app

 To help customers to overcome app security and privacy concerns, certify your Teams app through the [Microsoft 365](/microsoft-365-app-certification/docs/enterprise-app-certification-guide) program.
-With Microsoft 365 certification, you affirm your dedication to adhering to security and privacy standards, which increases the customer confidence and facilitates the approval process for your app.
+With Microsoft 365 certification, you affirm your dedication to adhering to security and privacy standards, which increase the customer confidence and facilitates the approval process for your app.

 ## See also